Incontinence Products for Women During Menopause

 Are you experiencing the effects of Menopause?
-Although menopause refers to the last menstrual period for a woman it is not a singular event but a process that generally takes place sometime between the ages of 40 and 60.
-Although menopause is a naturally occurring life-stage transition it can come with changes that are uncomfortable and sometimes embarrassing.
+Although menopause refers to the last menstrual period for a woman, it is not a singular event but a process that generally takes place sometime between the ages of 40 and 60.
+According to Everyday Health, 40% of women experience urinary incontinence during this time.
 Along with hot flashes, trouble sleeping and vaginal dryness you may experience sensitive or overactive bladder.

 Most Common Types of Urinary Incontinence in Women

-There are two main types of incontinence that are common in middle-aged women.
+There are two main types of incontinence that are common in women.
 The first is stress incontinence and is caused by weakened pelvic floor muscles.
-This causes the leakage you may experience when coughing, laughing, sneezing, jogging, etc. The other type is urge incontinence which is caused by irritated bladder muscles and is often referred to as “overactive bladder” because symptoms include frequent and sudden urges to urinate.
+This causes the leakage you may experience when coughing, laughing, sneezing, jogging, etc. The other type is urge incontinence which is caused by irritated bladder muscles and is often referred to as overactive bladder because symptoms include frequent and sudden urges to urinate.
 You may also experience some leakage with this type of bladder dysfunction.

 Common Causes of Incontinence in Women